Quasic/scripts/README.md

 JavaScript for the window object was split to [Quasic/dom](//github.com/Quasic/dom), unless it was JScript specific and included in the above.

-The JavaScript format scripts have mostly been split out to [jsformat](https://github.com/Quasic/jsformat) and [jsBinary](//github.com/Quasic/jsBinary).
+Most of the remaining JavaScript has been split out to [jsformat](https://github.com/Quasic/jsformat) and [jsBinary](//github.com/Quasic/jsBinary).